 The Sheepdog Poodle mix is not a pure dog breed.

 It is a superb cross between a male Old English Sheepdog and a female Poodle.

-This stunning breed is very popular for their exceptional cuddles, strong temperament and loyal companionship.
+This stunning breed is very popular for its exceptional cuddles, strong temperament, and loyal companionship.